agdc-research-trial/gdf/docs/installation/database/passing-configuration.rst

 E.g. to override the :confval:`db_password` field in the ``main`` environment, set the ``$ODC_MAIN_DB_PASSWORD`` environment variable.

-Environment variables overrides are **NOT** applied to environments defined in raw configuration that was passed in `explicitly as a string or dictionary`_.
+Environment variable overrides are **NOT** applied to environments defined in raw configuration that was passed in `explicitly as a string or dictionary`_.

 .. _`explicitly as a string or dictionary`: #Raw-configurations